 Job Outlook and Salary Information

-CMTs fall into the broader classification of financial managers, according to the U.S. Bureau of Labor Statistics (BLS) classification system.
-From 2010-2020, these workers were projected to see a 9% growth in employment opportunities.
-The mean annual wages for financial managers were $123,260 in May 2012, stated the BLS.
+CMTs fall into the broader classification of financial analysts, according to the U.S. Bureau of Labor Statistics (BLS) classification system.
+From 2018-2028, these workers were projected to see a 6% growth in employment opportunities.
+The median annual wages for financial analysts were $85,660 in May 2018, according to the BLS.